yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 this case, it is the human language, but combined with the techniques that augment the expressivity for domain-specific concepts, and holistically, the service of the system is made completable.
-It is worth noting that, not all of the above is processed in a real-time manner in the servie-as-a-software system.
+It is worth noting that, not all of the above is processed in a real-time manner in the ServSoft system.
 They co-exist at different phases of the same system, and are harnessed by using different approaches.

 ### Data-centrism

-Data still matters in the Service-of-a-Software.
-A high-performing LLM-based system is definitely built on top of quality and scope of the data.
+Data **still matters** in the ServSoft system.
+A high-performing LLM-based system is definitely built on top of quality and well-scoped data.
 In the first place, unlike traditional rule-based systems, LLMs learn patterns, context, and semantics from vast datasets, making their capabilities directly proportional to the richness and representativeness of the data.
 A data-centric approach ensures